Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Reduce canes by working from the center outward with gentle pressure, rotating a quarter-turn after every few rolls, and trimming the distorted ends before slicing.

-You've built a beautiful cane.
+You have built a clean cane.
 Now you need to make it smaller while keeping the pattern crisp.
-This is where most beginners struggle - and where technique matters most.
+This is the step where most beginners lose detail, so the technique below matters more than the pattern you started with.

 The Right Way to Reduce